Edgar Pick: Early life and education

 Pick was born in 1938 in Lugoj, Romania.
 After receiving his baccalaureate at the Coriolan Brediceanu High School in Lugoj, he enrolled at the Victor Babeș University of Medicine and Pharmacy.
 He completed his medical studies at the Hebrew University Hadassah Medical School in Jerusalem, graduating with an M.D. in 1965.
-He was a postdoctoral fellow in experimental pathology at the Scripps Clinic and Research Foundation in La Jolla, California, from 1965-1967, where he trained with Joseph D. Feldman.
+He was a postdoctoral fellow in experimental pathology at the Scripps Clinic and Research Foundation in La Jolla, California, from 1965 to 1967, where he trained with Joseph D. Feldman.
 In 1967 he joined the laboratory of John L.Turk, the world leader of cell-mediated immunity studies.
 He received a Ph.D. from the University of London in 1970.
 While in London, Pick focused on the study of soluble products made by antigen-stimulated T lymphocytes—known as lymphokines, and later as a form of cytokines—characterizing molecules known as "skin reactive factor" and "migration inhibitory factor".
 With Turk, he published one of the first reviews on lymphokines.